wayneyaoo/alfred-cheat/README.md

 # Usage

-- First,  specify your sheet directory (once for all) by using
+- First, specify your cheatsheets directory (once for all) by using

   ​	 `cf <cheatsheet_folder>`